tanfwong/rfsoc_notes/_sources/ch5/hls_intf.md

   kernel, and data can be exchanged between the kernel and the PS host, as well as with other kernels and externel hardware components.
-All discussions about the kernel interface in this section primarily pertain to VADD kernels.
+All discussions about the kernel interface in this section primarily pertain to VAAD kernels.

 * The interface contains the following 2 elements:
   - a set of *data channels* for exchange of data between the kernel